awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/README.md

 # TypeScript environment for AWS Lambda examples
-This is a workspace where you can find the followingAWS SDK for JavaScript v3 AWS Lambda examples.
+This is a workspace where you can find the following AWS SDK for JavaScript v3 AWS Lambda examples.

 The [AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.